sharefhassen/Mobile-Robot-Navigation-Using-Deep-Reinforcement-Learning/README.md

 # Mobile-Robot-Navigation-Using-Deep-Reinforcement-Learning
-This work is implemented in paper Mobile Robot Navigation Using Deep Reinforcement Learning published in Processes Journal.
+This work is implemented in the paper Mobile Robot Navigation Using Deep Reinforcement Learning published in Processes Journal.
 # Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.
 # Prerequisites
 Ubuntu 16.04
 ROS Kinetic